"Woman, child, man and wife, the best love to have is the love of life"

 The great "Catfish Blues" captures the band on top form during a Dutch TV appearance.
 That song evolved into "Voodoo Chile" and here we get "Voodoo Chile Blues" which was built using outtakes from the "Electric Ladyland" sessions (Jack Casady on bass and Stevie Winwood on keyboards).
 "Electric Church Red House" comes from a session in October 68 and features the Experience with Lee Michaels on organ (and Buddy Miles briefly at the intro which Alan Douglas edited in from another session).

 Then there are four tracks with the Band Of Gypsys line up.
 The great Elmore James is given hommage on "Bleeding Heart" and this a straight reading of the song, like on the February '69 Albert Hall recording ("Experience") and unlike Jimi's later adaptation of it (as on "South Saturn Delta" and originally "War Heroes").
 The Gypsys later played "Bleeding Heart" during their Fillmore concerts.
 The Hendrix composed "Once I Had A Woman" on Sonny Boy Williamson's "Decoration Day" (very smilar opening lyrics) and it features a great vocal from Jimi before it climbs into hard rocking finale.
 "Born Under A Bad Sign" is an instrumental jam around the Albert King song (which was popularised by Cream).
-"Mannish Boy" is a loose studio jam from April '69 (so only a couple months before The Experience broke up).
+"Mannish Boy" is composite of studio jams from April '69 (so only a couple months before The Experience broke up).